Chukwuemekalum/chukwuemekalum.github.io/_pages/home.md

 **iv.** Violin (Still learning phase)
 **v.** Drums (I just make some noise 😂)
+I hope to learn some more in the future.
+But for now, my driving passion to restart my violin journey was the need to play my anime tunes for my future partner :) and I really wanted to go back to violin again.

+## My Anime

+The intro could have not been complete if I didn't write about anime 😄😂

 - How do changes in environmental conditions affect the economy, and vice versa?